jlan84/sql-assignment/readme.md

 * Grouping and Aggregates

 The purpose of this sprint to the gain familiarity with SQL fundementals, including joins and working with sets.
-This will prepare you for the web indexing exercise in the Wikipedia NLP sprint to follow.

 First off, read through [SQL for Data Scientists](http://bensresearch.com/downloads/SQL.pdf) document and become familiar with basic SQL commands, inner and outer joins, and basic grouping and aggregation functions.